-2021-22 Ratio of Pupils to Academic Counselor
+2022-23 Ratio of Pupils to Academic Counselor

 This table displays the ratio of pupils to Academic Counselor.
-One full time equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.
+One Full Time Equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.

-Title Ratio Pupils to Academic Counselor 888
+Title Ratio Pupils to Academic Counselor 479

-2021-22 Student Support Services Staff
+2022-23 Student Support Services Staff

 This table displays the number of FTE support staff assigned to this school.
-One full time equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.
+One Full Time Equivalent (FTE) equals one staff member working full time; one FTE could also represent two staff members who each work 50 percent of full time.

 Title Number of FTE Assigned to School

-Counselor (Academic, Social/Behavioral or Career Development) 0.5
+Counselor (Academic, Social/Behavioral or Career Development) 1

-Library Media Teacher (Librarian)
+Library Media Teacher (Librarian) .125

-Library Media Services Staff (Paraprofessional)
+Library Media Services Staff (Paraprofessional) 0

-Psychologist 0.5
+Psychologist 1

-Social Worker 0.13
+Social Worker 0

-Nurse 0.3
+Nurse .25

-Speech/Language/Hearing Specialist 0.5
+Speech/Language/Hearing Specialist 1

-Resource Specialist (non-teaching)
+Resource Specialist (non-teaching) 0

-Other
+Other 0

-2020-21 Expenditures Per Pupil and School Site Teacher Salaries
+Fiscal Year 2021-22 Expenditures Per Pupil and School Site Teacher Salaries

-This table displays the 2020-21 expenditures per pupil and average teacher salary for this school.
+This table displays the 2021-22 expenditures per pupil and average teacher salary for this school.
 Cells with N/A values do not require data.

-Level Total Expenditures Per Pupil Expenditures Per Pupil (Restricted) Expenditures Per Pupil (Unrestricted) Average Teacher Salary School Site 14920 3540 11381 98744 District N/A N/A 11129 89492 Percent Difference - School Site and District N/A N/A 2.2 9.8 State N/A N/A \$6,594 \$84,612 Percent Difference - School Site and State N/A N/A 53.3 15.4
+Level Total Expenditures Per Pupil Expenditures Per Pupil (Restricted) Expenditures Per Pupil (Unrestricted) Average Teacher Salary School Site 14554 3410 11143 113630 District N/A N/A 10327 \$96,211 Percent Difference - School Site and District N/A N/A 7.6 16.6 State N/A N/A \$7,607 \$88,288 Percent Difference - School Site and State N/A N/A 25.1

-2021-22 Types of Services Funded
+Fiscal Year 2022-23 Types of Services Funded

-Enchanted Hills offers extended learning opportunities through our after school Intervention Program and the Targeted Intervention Program.
-Students are invited to participate were identified utilizing assessment data.
-Other extended learning opportunities are the Alternative Support Tutoring Service and Think Together after-school programming.
-The Bilingual instructional aides work with teachers to provide support for our English Learners throughout the content areas.
+Enchanted Hills offers extended learning opportunities through our after-school Intervention Program.
+Students who are invited to participate were identified utilizing assessment data.
+Other extended learning opportunities include Think Together after-school programming.
+Bilingual instructional aides work with teachers to provide support for our English Learners throughout the content areas.